 Effective ad copy

 We need to ensure each ad group is specific to the keywords that we’ve identified as opportunities for your business.

 Google wants a specific ad copy that incorporates the various keywords and categories that relate to your business.
 With that in mind, we write copy that’s highly relevant to the search for your new customer.
 This ensures users find what they are looking for, and Google is increasing our Quality-Score which leads to a less expensive cost-per-click than your competitors.

 Ongoing testing, analyzing, and reporting

 Blue Water Marketing uses ongoing testing to analyze and adjust your campaign accordingly.
 This includes detailed campaign reporting on a bi-monthly, monthly, and quarterly basis.
 You’ll get custom reports tailored to the KPIs that we’ve identified during the onboarding phase for new clients.

 In addition to these three components of successful PPC campaigns, we utilize several tools depending on your specific strategy, including:

 Increase leads with PPC campaigns

-With smart strategies in place and the right help on your side, you can make sure your first PPC campaign is a success!
+With smart strategies in place and the right help on your side, you can make sure your first paid search campaign is a success!
 Get in touch with Blue Water Marketing today to find out how we can work together and get you the results you need.